ZhuJiwei111/SPACE/README.md

 ## Acknowledgments

-Our implementation is based on [Enformer-Pytorch](https://github.com/lucidrains/enformer-pytorch) and [Mod-Squad](https://vis-www.cs.umass.edu/mod-squad).
+Our implementation is based on [Enformer-Pytorch](https://github.com/lucidrains/enformer-pytorch) and [Mod-Squad](https://github.com/UMass-Embodied-AGI/Mod-Squad).
 We thank their excellent work.

 ## Citation

-If you find our work, code or released data helpful, please cite:
+If you find our work, code, or released data helpful, please cite:

 ```bibtex
 @misc{yang2025spacegenomicprofilepredictor,